SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 We don't want to feed wrong information into Smokey or flag reported posts incorrectly.
 Spam flags have a lot of impact on user accounts.

+To be clear, the Charcoal team operates from a [different room](http://chat.stackexchange.com/rooms/11540/charcoal-hq) to SOCVR, and has different criteria for granting privileges in that room.
+If your account doesn't fit the criteria SOCVR looks for, you can still get involved with SmokeDetector in that room.

 <h2 id="you-closed-my-question">You closed my question!</h2>